Special procedural guarantees

 In practice, GCR is aware of cases where the vulnerability or particular circumstances of the applicant have not been taken into account or have not properly been assessed at first or/and second instance.

-Inadequate interview conditions continued to be reported in the premises of RAO’s and AAU’s in 2022 according to GCR, i.e. registrations and interviews were conducted without consideration of potential vulnerabilities and relevant needs.
-Certain interviews and registrations took place simultaneously in different spaces within the same container, which does not grant proper sound insulation and is not in line with the principle of confidentiality.
+According to GCR’s observations, inadequate interview conditions continued to be reported in the premises of RAO and AAUs in 2023.
+Notably, registrations and interviews were conducted without consideration of potential vulnerabilities and relevant needs.
+Certain interviews and registrations took place simultaneously in different spaces within the same container, which does not provide proper sound insulation and is not in line with the principle of confidentiality.

 The Appeals Committees further contribute to the non-implementation of special procedural guarantees through a strict interpretation of Article 72 Asylum Code.
 Several Committees have ruled that the onus is on the asylum seeker to establish exactly what evidence he or she would have been able to submit in his/her specific case if procedural guarantees had been provided during the procedure.[4]

 All decisions rejecting minors’ claims have troubling similarities.
-Procedural deficits (absence of a guardian, of appropriate legal representation and legal aid during the process), as well as substantial deficits regarding the determination of refugee status (lack of any reference to the Best Interest of the Child or lack of assessment of the Best Interest, obvious lack of knowledge regarding forms of child persecution in general and in countries of origin in particular or the lack of a proper assessment of a minor’s credibility), make it almost impossible for unaccompanied minors undergoing the procedure themselves to qualify for international protection.
-The number of decisions granting refugee status or subsidiary protection to unaccompanied children and the number of in-merit rejection decisions issued throughout 2022 is not available.
+Procedural deficits (absence of a guardian, of appropriate legal representation and legal aid during the process), as well as substantial deficits regarding the determination of refugee status (lack of any reference to the Best Interest of the Child or lack of assessment thereof, obvious lack of knowledge regarding forms of child persecution in general and in countries of origin in particular or the lack of a proper assessment of a minor’s credibility), make it almost impossible for unaccompanied minors undergoing the procedure themselves to qualify for international protection.
+The number of decisions granting refugee status or subsidiary protection to unaccompanied children and the number of in-merit rejection decisions issued throughout 2023 is not available.
+What is available is only the number of 1s instance decisions granting refugee status and subsidiary protection to UAMs, which amounted to a total of 1,163 (1,133 decisions granting refugee status & 30 decisions granting subsidiary protection).[6]

 Exemption from special procedures